American Express is a CardRatings.com advertiser.

 Each of the four major credit card payment platforms (Visa, MasterCard, Discover and American Express) carries different perks and policies.
 Even though Visa and MasterCard often appear interchangeable, you may be drawn to some of Visa's enhanced purchase protection and fraud prevention benefits.
 Here's a couple cash back credit cards bearing the Visa logo you may be interested in:

-- Chase Freedom.
+- Chase Freedom®.
 Chase's flagship cash back reward cards lands at the top of our list because of its signup offers.
-Although bonuses fluctuate new cardholders can earn a $100 bonus after spending just $500 in their first three months with the card.
+Although bonuses fluctuate new cardholders can earn a $100 bonus after spending just $500 on purchases in their first three months from account opening with the card.
 New cardholders can also earn a $25 bonus after they add their first authorized user and make a purchase within this same 3-month period.
 This card also earns you 1 percent on all of your purchases, with no limits.
-Special bonus categories that change every quarter give you the chance to earn up to 5 percent cashback on up to $1,500 in combined purchases.
+Special bonus categories that change every quarter give you the chance to earn 5 percent cash back on up to $1,500 in combined purchases.
 You need to activate your bonus categories each quarter to be eligible to earn the 5 percent cash back in the changing categories.